henrypham1470/DSC680/Predicting Apple Stock Performance/Readme.md

 The analysis will employ machine learning algorithms, including regression models and time series forecasting techniques, to predict Apple stock prices.
 Key steps in the project methodology include:

-Data Collection: Gather historical data for economic indicators and Toyota's stock prices from reputable sources.
+Data Collection: Gather historical data for economic indicators and Apple stock prices from reputable sources.

 Data Preprocessing: Clean and preprocess the data, addressing missing values and outliers.